 The iPad is a reliable and efficient machine that allows users to surf the web, get work done from home, and relax with their favorite media.
 However, what if your iPad malfunctions and starts to randomly reboot when you are in the middle of using it?

-iPad reboot issues, also known as iPad boot loop, are rare but can occur when an iPad is old or dealing with issues such as viruses and out-of-date software. iPad boot loop is annoying, luckily though, it is relatively easy to fix.
+iPad reboot loop issues, also known as iPad boot loop, are rare but can occur when an iPad is old or dealing with issues such as viruses and out-of-date software. iPad boot loop is annoying, luckily though, it is relatively easy to fix.

 We'll show you how to fix this problem quickly and without much hassle here.
 You don't want to let your iPad continue to reboot.
 Letting a boot loop run its course can create damage to your iPad's system and even result in lost data.
-So, keep reading to find out what causes this issue and how you can stop boot loops.
+So, keep reading to find out what causes this issue and how you can stop iPad boot loop.

 Part 1.
 How Do You Get Your iPad Out of Boot Loop?